+If the message states Service Pack 1 skip Step 2 and go directly to Step 3 Otherwise, continue with Step 2.

-- 1. If your computer has Windows NT Service Pack 1, go to step 3. - 2.
-If you do not have a service pack CD that matches the service pack on your computer, download it from the World Wide Web at:
+2. If you do not have the Service Pack CD that matches the Service Pack on your computer, download it from the World Wide Web at:

-http://www.microsoft.com/support/winnt
+www.microsoft.com/support/winnt

 - 3. Run ADDCPU.EXE and read the displayed instructions; then click on OK.
-You will receive a warning message about a service pack having been installed.
-Click on Yes to continue. - 4.
-Insert the Microsoft Windows NT Workstation 4.0 CD in the CD-ROM drive.
+If you receive a warning message about a Service Pack having been installed, then click on Yes to continue. - 4.
+Insert the Microsoft Windows NT Workstation 4.0 CD into the CD-ROM drive.

-Attention:

-In this step, be sure to select the path correctly.
-If you select the wrong path, your computer might be unusable after the second microprocessor is installed.
+Attention: In this step, be sure to select the path correctly.
+If you select the wrong path, your computer might be unusable after it is restarted.

-From the Location of the Windows NT Files window, under Drives:, click on the CD-ROM drive letter; under Directories:, double-click on I386.
+From the Location of the Windows NT Files window, under Drives:, click on the CD-ROM which corresponds to the drive in which you inserted the Microsoft Windows NT Workstation 4.0 CD.
+Then, under Directories:, double-click on I386.
 Click on OK.

-- 5. When ADDCPU.EXE completes (ADDCPU.EXE finishes silently if there are no errors), do not shut down or do not restart the computer. - 6.
-If your computer has Windows NT Service Pack 1, go to step 8. - 7.
-Run UPDATE.EXE from your service pack CD or, if you downloaded a service pack from the World Wide Web, run its install program (for Service Pack 3, it is NT4SP3 I.EXE).
+- 5. When ADDCPU.EXE has completed (ADDCPU.EXE finishes silently if there are no errors) DO NOT shut down Windows NT or restart the computer yet.
+If your computer has Service Pack 1 installed, skip Step 6 and go to Step 7.
+Otherwise, continue with Step 6. - 6.
+Run UPDATE.EXE from your Service Pack CD or, if you downloaded a Service Pack from the World Wide Web, run its install program (for example: NT4SP3 I.EXE).

-Attention:

-If the following message appears, click on No. Do not select Yes.
+Attention: If the following message appears, click on No. Selecting Yes might cause your computer to be unusable after it is restarted.

 This file has been identified as an OEM installed file.
-Would you like to overwrite the version of the file on your system with the service pack version?
+Would you like to overwrite the version of the file on your system with the Service Pack version?

-Follow the service pack's installation instructions and wait for the installation program to complete.
+Follow the Service Pack installation instructions and wait for the Service Pack program to complete.